 There are several types of SSL Certificates.
 In a previous article we explained why you should use https, so it’s about time we briefly explain the differences between various SSL types, so you know which one you may want to use to secure your website.
+Also note that our team offers SSL Implementation services.
+You can find more information here.

 Overall, you can group SSL certificates by their validation level or secured domains/hostnames.
 Let’s go through each: